locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 Person - Person { first_name: "Susan", last_name: "Smith" }
 ```

-Many types process formatting traits which are values held between the {} braces in the string.
+Many types process formatting traits which are values held between the `{}` braces in the string.
 These are fairly similar to the patterns used in C functions for printf, sprintf etc.

 ## OsString / OsStr

 Rust recognises there are times when you need to pass or receive a string from a system API.

-In this case you may use OsString which cheaply allows interchange between Rust and a system dependent representations of strings.
+In this case you may use `OsString` which allows interchange between Rust and a system dependent representations of strings.
 On Windows it will return UTF-16 strings, on Linux / Unix systems it will return UTF-8.

-An OsStr is a slice onto OsString.
+An `OsStr` is a slice onto `OsString`, analogous to `str` and `String`.